-Prior to law school, Shane served as a Peace Corps volunteer for two years in Jamaica and received an M.A. degree and undergraduate degrees from the University of Kansas.
-Shane is a fan of both Lawrence, Kansas, and the University of Kansas Jayhawks basketball team.
+Prior to law school, Shane served as a Peace Corps volunteer for two years in Jamaica and received a master’s degree and undergraduate degrees from the University of Kansas.
+Shane is a fan of both Lawrence, Kansas, and the University of Kansas Jayhawks sports teams.
 He is such a fan of Lawrence that he came back from the sunny shores and Blue Mountains of the Caribbean to live in Lawrence.
 He usually spends his free time with his wife and two kids and can often be found strolling downtown Lawrence, playing soccer, or camping.

 Shane can be contacted by telephone at (785) 200-8919 or by email at email@example.com.

 - Court of Federal Claims

 - J.D., The University of Kansas School of Law

 - “How to Comply with the Rules on Ownership Changes and Maintain the Business’ Socioeconomic Status and Contracts.”
 Contract Management Magazine, 2019.

 - “SDVOSB Regulations Reveal Typo in Exceptions to Ownership Conditions.”
 SmallGovCon, 2019.

 - “2018 NDAA: Changes to the HUBZone Program.”
 SmallGovCon, 2019.

 - “COFC: False Information in SDVOSB Application Proper Grounds for VA Removal.”
 SmallGovCon, 2019.